hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 <!-- Code generated from the comments of the OutputConfig struct in builder/vmware/common/output_config.go; DO NOT EDIT MANUALLY -->

-- `output_directory` (string) - This is the path on your local machine (the one running Packer) to the directory where the resulting virtual machine will be created.
+- `output_directory` (string) - This is the path on your local machine to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.
-If relative, the path is relative to the working directory when packer is executed.
+If relative, the path is relative to the working directory when Packer is run.

-  If you are running a remote hypervisor build, the `output_dir` is the path on your  local machine (the machine running Packer) to which Packer will export the virtual machine  if you have `"skip_export": false`.
-If you want to manage the virtual machine's path on the remote datastore, use `remote_output_dir`.

-  This directory must not exist or be empty prior to running the builder.

   By default, this is `output-BUILDNAME` where `BUILDNAME` is the name of the build.

-- `remote_output_directory` (string) - This is the directory on your remote hypervisor where you will save your virtual machine, relative to your remote_datastore.

-  This option's default value is your `vm_name`, and the final path of your virtual machine will be `vmfs/volumes/$remote_datastore/$vm_name/$vm_name.vmx` where `$remote_datastore` and `$vm_name` match their corresponding template options.

-  For example, setting `"remote_output_directory": "path/to/subdir`
-  will create a directory `/vmfs/volumes/remote_datastore/path/to/subdir`.

-  Packer will not create the remote datastore for you; it must already exist.
-However, Packer will create all directories defined in the option that do not currently exist.

-  This option will be ignored unless you are building on a remote hypervisor.
+  ~> **Note:** This directory must not exist or be empty before running the build.

 <!-- End of code generated from the comments of the OutputConfig struct in builder/vmware/common/output_config.go; -->